Former Senegal forward, El Hadji Diouf, has revealed his regeret over joining Liverpool ahead of the likes of Manchester United and Barcelona.

 He managed just three goals in three years before heading for Bolton Wanderers.

-The Senegalese have never hidden his hatred for the Merseyside club afterwards.
+The Senegalese international has never hidden his hatred for the Merseyside club since the unsuccessful spell.

-Diouf has a particular hateful relationship with Steven Gerrard and has made his feelings on the club legend clear on a number of occasions.
+Diouf has a particularly poor relationship with Steven Gerrard and has made his feelings on the club legend clear on a number of occasions.

 “When I arrived I showed him he was nothing at all.
 He was nothing at all,” he previously said.